 Facts about Burmese Pythons

-Burmese pythons are native to the jungles and grassy marshes of Southeast Asia, and a large population can be found in the Florida everglades.
-They are among one of the top five largest snakes in the world, capable of reaching 23 feet in length and weighing up to 200 pounds.
+Burmese pythons are native to the jungles and grassy marshes of Southeast Asia, and a large population can be found in the Florida Everglades.
+They are among one the top five largest snakes in the world, capable of reaching 23 feet in length and weighing up to 200 pounds.
 The average length of a python is 12 feet.

 Pythons are magnificent reptiles with unique markings of dark brown patches and two lines that run horizontally across the head.
-They are non-venomous, however they are capable of taking down animals as large as alligators and deer.
+They are non-venomous, however, they are capable of taking down animals as large as alligators and deer.

 They are known to be solitary animals and are generally docile.
 When young, they spend much of their time in the trees, but as they grow to full size, and the trees can no longer hold their weight, they transition to ground-dwelling.
 They often lay submerged in shallow water waiting for prey, and they can stay submerged in water for up to 30 minutes before surfacing for air.

-Do Bermese Pythons make good pets?
+Do Burmese Pythons make good pets?

 Having a pet of any kind is a big responsibility.
 However, owning a potentially dangerous animal requires extensive planning, education, and supervision.

-Burmese Pythons require alot of care and maintenance and are expensive to feed and keep.
+Burmese Pythons require a lot of care and maintenance and are expensive to feed and keep.
 In general, pythons are best left in the wild.

-Are Burmese pythons dangerous?
+Are Burmese Pythons Dangerous?